arriIsHere/arri.tech/src/index.md

 This is a simple component library that I made.
 It contains HTML and CSS only (no JavaScript) snippets that you can plug into your project.
-My intent is to encourage more developers to see how powerful CSS is and how much you can do even with javascript Disabled.
+My intent is to encourage more developers to see how powerful CSS is and how much you can do even with JavaScript Disabled.

 <a href="https://niljs.com/" rel="noopener noreferrer" target="_blank">nilJS</a>